Riverscapes/SolarStream/README.md

 4. Remove the stream surface raster from the NBCD canopy height raster dataset
 5. Merge canopy height raster with “bare earth” DEM.
 6. Using the merged canopy height/bare earth DEM, calculate solar insolation:
-**Study basin (HUC polygon)**: A polygon feature class that encompasses the area of analysis.
+  * **Study basin (HUC polygon)**: A polygon feature class that encompasses the area of analysis.
 Typically a hydrologic unit or watershed.
-**Bare earth DEM**: Digital elevation or digital terrain model as a raster dataset, representing bare earth topology.
+  * **Bare earth DEM**: Digital elevation or digital terrain model as a raster dataset, representing bare earth topology.
-**Canopy height raster**: Digital elevation representing vegetation or canopy heights.
+  * **Canopy height raster**: Digital elevation representing vegetation or canopy heights.
 The NBCD BAW canopy height dataset is highly recommended for this input parameter.
-**Stream network feature class**: The polyline feature class that will contain the results of the predicted solar insolation modeling.
+  * **Stream network feature class**: The polyline feature class that will contain the results of the predicted solar insolation modeling.
 The stream network should already been segmented, using the [Segment Stream Tool](https://github.com/jesselangdon/segment_tool).
-**Bankful feature class**: This dataset represents bankfull widths for the stream network.
+  * **Stream area feature class**: This dataset represents stream surface area or each stream in the network.
+As example, a bankfull polygon or NHD Area dataset could be used here.
-**Output feature class**: The resulting stream network feature class that will contain the predicted solar insolation values per stream segment.
+  * **Output feature class**: The resulting stream network feature class that will contain the predicted solar insolation values per stream segment.
-**Solar insolation model parameters**:
+  * **Solar insolation model parameters**:
-(Recommended settings when developing solar insolation for GPP modeling) _Time configuration_: Multiple days in a year
+  (Recommended settings when developing solar insolation for GPP modeling)
+    * _Time configuration_: Multiple days in a year
-_Year_: 2014 (to coincide with CHaMP SunEye monitoring data for validation purposes) _Start day_: 182 (July 1st)
+    * _Year_: 2014 (to coincide with CHaMP SunEye monitoring data for validation purposes)
+    * _Start day_: 182 (July 1st)
-_End day_: 243 (August 31st)
+    * _End day_: 243 (August 31st)
-_Day interval_: 7
+    * _Day interval_: 7
-_Hour interval_: 0.5
+    * _Hour interval_: 0.5

 ## Suggested User Workflow
 1. Clip all data inputs using a watershed or hydrologic unit polygon